kallum-cooper/x-touch-midi/README.md

 # X-Touch MIDI Volume Controller

 Control the volume of specific applications and the currently focused window using an X-Touch MINI MIDI controller on Linux (PulseAudio).
+Tested on Ubuntu 24.04.

 Knobs can be mapped to specific apps, and one knob can dynamically control the focused window's volume.